Some questions and a few answers

 - Consider the group SL3(Z).
 Is it true that every unitary ε-representation is δ-close to an actual representation, where ε>0 depends only on δ>0?

 The reference for this question is here, Problem F'.
-A negative answer has been established here by M. Burger, N. Ozawa and A. Thom, but they give a positive answer provided only finite-dimensional representations are considered.
+Update: a negative answer has been established here by M. Burger, N. Ozawa and A. Thom, but they give a positive answer provided only finite-dimensional representations are considered.

 - Consider a non-amenable group with an action on a measure space X that is amenable in Zimmer's sense.
 For which integers n can the diagonal action on Xn be ergodic?
 Can we have n≥4?